abby-v/f5O365SplitTunnelUpdateScript/README.md

 # Example: settings.json

 **Note**:
 When modifying the .json settings file, you cannot use comments of any kind.
-Hence the example file below is only a reference and cannot be used directly.
+Hence, the example file below is only a reference and cannot be used directly.

 ```js